pedroliman/pedronl/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Software & Tools"
-subtitle = "As an engineer, I like to build stuff.
-Here's a list of some of the tools I helped to create."
+subtitle = "As an engineer by training, I like to build stuff.
+Here you will find links to tools and software I helped develop."

 [content]
   # Page type to display.
 E.g. project.